 VRIO Analysis Example

-I’m going to use BSC Designer as an example.
-Let’s image that we are evaluating these two resources:
+Let’s imagine that we are evaluating these two resources:

 - Customer support service